 To keep up your math skills, visit some of the websites listed below.

-Beginning with the class of 2015 Olympia High School will require three years of mathematics and the passing of end-of-course exams for Algebra 1 and Geometry; however, with today's technical society and an increase in the entrance requirements of many colleges and universities, at least three years is recommended.
-The class of 2013 and 2014 will need to pass one of the End-of-Course exams.
+Beginning with the class of 2015 Olympia High School will require three years of mathematics and the passing of an end-of-course exam for Algebra 1 or Geometry; however, with today's technical society and an increase in the entrance requirements of many colleges and universities, at least three years is recommended.
+The class of 2014 will need to pass one of the End-of-Course exams as well.
+Beginning with the class of 2019, the state will require students pass an 11th grade math exam to be eligible to graduate.

 The OHS mathematics program strives to have students progress at a pace that will balance an expedient increase in math background with a successful experience.
 As evidence of this goal OHS offers sequential course work ranging from Supported Algebra 1 to the intense two-year Advanced Placement Calculus sequence.
 Depending on request levels. options also include the non-sequential Applied Math(CTE), A.P.
 Statistics, and regular & A.P.
 Computer Science(CTE) courses.